-Present simple versus present continuous – the hassle of it all
+Teaching the present simple and present continuous aspects – the hassle of it all

-For nigh-on fifteen years, I’ve had the unfortunate displeasure of hearing Polish students mix up the present simple and present continuous tenses.
+For nigh-on fifteen years, I’ve heard Polish students mix up the present simple and present continuous aspects.
 Perhaps it’s not really about confusing these tenses.
 Many Polish learners of English are completely reliant on -ing forms.
 More often than not, they need to use regular present simple and past simple aspects.

-STUDENTS WHO MUDDLE THE PRESENT SIMPLE AND PRESENT CONTINUOUS TENSES - WHO’S TO BLAME?
+WHO’S TO BLAME FOR STUDENTS WHO MUDDLE UP THE PRESENT SIMPLE AND PRESENT CONTINUOUS ASPECTS?

 1. My father always ________ TV after work (watch)

 After three years of nonsensical training, most students will quite rightly put watches in the gap.
 In the real world, however, they might say “My father always watching …” or “My father is always watching ... “